bran-roman/C-Sharp-Projects/README.md

 Strings and Integers:
 In this Console App project, our program utilizes try and catch blocks to loop through different types of exceptions.
 A user is asked to select a number from an integer list.
 Using a for loop, the code within will divide each list item by the user input number, which will then write those results to the console.
 If the user input is invalid, a catch loop will recognize the exception and return a message depending on the exception type.

+Twenty One (21) Card Gmae:
+This is a Console Application including the traditional card game of 21.
+Input your name and number amount you'll bring to the table, then place your bet to begin playing.
+- Features: Hit/Stay user inputs, Custom error message if the input value is greater than the amount you have, etc.